Prinsjesdag: Speech from the Throne

 The president of the Senate presides over the joint session.
 Shortly before 13:00, he opens the meeting and then appoints a number of ushers from among the members of the two Houses to escort the King and his entourage.
 On this occasion, male MPs wear their most formal dress, while female MPs try to outdo each other with extravagant hats.

 The ushers receive the King or the Queen and the members of the Royal House at the entrance to the Ridderzaal.
 The president of the joint session then announces the arrival of the head of state: a signal for all those present to stand.
 The King or the Queen then proceeds to the throne, from where he delivers his Speech from the Throne.
 In his capacity of (formal) head of the Government he announces the plans for the new parliamentary year.
 The King's or the Queen's Speech is not written by the King, but by the Prime Minister and the cabinet.

-When the Speech is finished, the speaker of the Senate proclaims "Leve de koning!" ("Long live the King!") or "Leve de koningin!" ("Long live the Queen!") which is answered by everyone present with "Hoera!
+When the Speech is finished, the President of the Senate proclaims "Leve de koning!" ("Long live the King!") or "Leve de koningin!" ("Long live the Queen!") which is answered by everyone present with "Hoera!
 Hoera!
 Hoera!"
 This brings an end to the joint session of the two houses.
 The ushers escort the King and members of the Royal House to the door.
 The president then closes the session.

-When the King or the Queen leaves the Ridderzaal, the escort of honour again forms in the Binnenhof, and the procession returns to Noordeinde Palace where he traditionally salutes the gathered crowd from the balcony.
+When the monarch leaves the Ridderzaal, the escort of honour forms again in the Binnenhof, and the procession returns to Noordeinde Palace where he traditionally salutes the gathered crowd from the balcony.

 Proposal of the next year's budget

 Minister of Finance Onno Ruding carrying the budget briefcase, Prinsjesdag 1983.

 After lunch, the Minister of Finance proposes the next year's national budget and the Budget Memorandum (the Miljoenennota) to the House of Representatives.
-Since 1947, the budget submitted is carried in a special briefcase in imitation of the British Budget Day tradition.
-The current briefcase was made in 1964 and has printed on it in Dutch: "Third Tuesday of September".
+Since 1947, the budget is carried in a special briefcase, the current briefcase was made in 1964 and has printed on it in Dutch: "Third Tuesday of September".
 Due to the size of the case, it probably contains only a part of the entire memorandum.